SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A software solution that has everything that it needs to run out of the box is said to be batteries included.
 A programming language that has a large standard library is said to be batteries included.

+the standard library is often indicated by fs

 get list of all functions a module/package supports dir(foo)|Python